KJUDALL/BookHaus/README.md

 ## Questions

 If any questions come up in the future, you can contact us directly at finalproject@gmail.com.
+Welcome to the BookHaus!